I have this radical idea…

 The Marketed Musician

-Courtney Foster-Donahue is an Atlanta-based four-time entrepreneur as well as a business, branding, and social media strategist who specializes in video content creation and Facebook marketing and advertising.
+Courtney Foster-Donahue is an Atlanta-based four-time entrepreneur as well as a business and marketing strategist who specializes in video content creation and Facebook marketing and advertising.

-She helps entrepreneurs of all kinds through a variety of online programs and content, including her acclaimed courses SEO in a WKND™, Visual Branding Basics, DIY Video Basics, OBS Success, and her signature program, FB Everything™.
+She helps entrepreneurs of all kinds through a variety of online programs and content, including her acclaimed courses SEO in a WKND™, E-mail Marketing Magic, DIY Video Basics, OBS Success, and her signature program, FB Everything™.

 Leveraging a 20-year career as a professional stage and screen actress and singer, Courtney also synthesizes her talents and skills as a performer to help others build their brands using both strategy and storytelling.